-(4) issues management (including analysis of causes, identification of corrective actions, corrective action tracking, monitoring and closure, verification of effectiveness, trend analysis, and identification of continuous improvement opportunities),
+(4) issues management (including analysis of causes, identification of corrective actions, corrective action tracking, monitoring and closure, and verification of effectiveness),

-- (5) lessons learned, - (6) performance measures. - c.
-The contractor must submit, for DOE review and approval, detailed contractor assurance system program descriptions to address the following aspects of operations: (1) environment, safety, and health; (2) safeguards and security; (3) emergency management; and (4) cyber security.
-If existing processes (e.g., quality assurance program or integrated safety management description documents) provide adequate descriptions of the contractor assurance system, or if such processes can be modified to provide adequate descriptions, submittals under these processes can be used to meet this requirement.
-Depending upon the complexity and hazards associated with the work, the contractor may choose not to require the subcontractor to submit a contractor assurance system program description for the contractor's review and approval.
-However, contractors are still required to ensure that work performed by subcontractors meets the requirements of the existing Quality Assurance programs and Integrated Safety Management systems. - d.
+- (5) lessons learned, and - (6) performance measures. - c.
+The contractor must submit, for DOE annual review and approval, detailed contractor assurance system program descriptions to address the following aspects of operations: (1) environment, safety, and health; (2) safeguards and security; (3) emergency management; (4) cyber security; and (5) business practices.
+If existing processes (e.g., quality assurance program or integrated safety management description documents) provide adequate descriptions of the contractor assurance system, or if such processes can be modified to provide adequate descriptions, submittals under these processes can be used to meet this requirement. - d.
 The contractor assurance system must include self-evaluations of compliance with applicable laws, regulations, national standards, DOE directives, DOE-approved plans and program documents (e.g., security plans, authorization basis documents, and quality assurance program), site-specific procedures/manuals, criteria review and approach documents, contractual performance objectives, and other contractually mandated requirements. - e.
 Contractor personnel who manage and perform assurance functions must possess experience, knowledge, skills, and abilities commensurate with their responsibilities. - f.
 The contractor must establish and maintain appropriate qualification standards for personnel with oversight responsibilities. - g.
-The contractor must establish clear and unambiguous lines of authority and responsibility for personnel performing oversight. - h.
-The contractor must provide unfettered access to information and facilities for DOE oversight officials to conduct an effective oversight program, consistent with applicable laws and requirements. - i.
+The contractor must establish and clear, unambiguous lines of authority and responsibility for personnel performing oversight. - h.
+The contractor must provide unfettered access to information and facilities to conduct an effective oversight program, consistent with applicable laws and requirements. - i.
 Oversight and assurance processes may identify DOE directives or site-specific requirements that conflict, are unclear, or are incomplete.
 Deficiencies in DOE requirements must be brought to the attention of the contracting officer and forwarded to the responsible DOE Headquarters policy organization (the Office of Primary Interest) for resolution.